CodeByMateen/GraphQL-Practical/README.md

-# REST vs GraphQL Practical Example
+# REST vs GraphQL Practical Example (Why GraphQL ?)

 In REST APIs, if we want only **specific user fields**, we often end up creating **multiple endpoints**.